dlm1223/fantasy-football-optimization/README.md

 </br>

 The above plots are a bit messy, but if you look closely you can see certain things that seem to make a difference.
-The 2nd and 3rd strategies-not taking a backup QB and not taking a backup TE have a negative effect, as the waiver wire adds apparently are not sufficient backup.
-In addition, for almost every slot the zero-RB (4&5) seems to perform better than zero-WR (6&7).
-This is especially true in the mid-late slots where it seems like the zero-WR does much worse.
+Not taking a backup QB seems to have a large negative effect for all draft positions.
+Not taking a backup TE and QB seems to have a large negative impact.
+I guess the waiver adds you can get for these positions are not as good as someone you can get through the draft.
+In addition, for many of the slots the zero-RB (4&5) seems to perform better than zero-WR (6&7), for example slots 5-6.

 This is just for Half-PPR 12 man leagues, and the results might change with different scoring but it at least is an attempt to quantitatively